inviqa/symfony-container-generator/README.md

 ContainerGenerator expects at least one services.xml file to exist, and will throw an exception if none are found.

-## Test Services
+## Environment Services
-Sometimes it's neccessary, in a test environment, to provide mock services that replace the real services, these can be provided in services_test.xml and use the configuration switch:
+Sometimes it's necessary, in specific environments, to provide mock services that replace the real services.
+These can be provided in services_\<environment\>.xml if the environment configuration option was used:
 ```php
 $generatorConfiguration->setTestEnvironment(true);
 ```

-If any service_test.xml files exist they will be loaded subsequently.
-Symfony's configuration loader will merge the configurations and override test service definitions with production ones. (similarly for services.yml if 'yml' is configured)
+If any service_\<environment\>.xml files exist they will be loaded subsequently.
+Symfony's configuration loader will merge the configurations and override environment service definitions with production ones. (similarly for services.yml if 'yml' is configured)

 As of version 0.3.0 ContainerGenerator uses the ConfigCache component, which keeps track of resources and regenerated the cached container only when a resource is modified.
 This means that if debug mode is enabled, a file called `/var/cache/container.php.meta` will be generated in the same folder as the cached container.